Staging Hypopharyngeal Cancer

 - Stage 0 – abnormal cells in the top layer of cells lining of the hypopharynx that may become cancer.

 - Stage 1 – cancer is only in one part of the hypopharynx and is no more than two centimeters.

 - Stage 2 – tumor is between two and four centimeters and has grown into more than one part of the hypopharynx or it has grown into a nearby area; it has not spread to nearby lymph nodes or to distant parts of the body.

 - Stage 3 – tumor is larger than four centimeters or it is affecting the movement of the vocal cords or it has grown to the esophagus; or it has spread to a single lymph node on the same side of the neck.

-- Stage 4A - cancer has spread to the cartilage around the thyroid or trachea, bone under the tongue, the thyroid, or nearby soft tissue; spread to one lymph node on the same side of the neck (larger than three but smaller than six centimeters).
+- Stage 4A – cancer has spread to the cartilage around the thyroid or trachea, bone under the tongue, the thyroid, or nearby soft tissue; or it has spread to one lymph node on the same side of the neck (larger than three but smaller than six centimeters).

 - Stage 4C – any size tumor has spread to other parts of the body.